-Depression makes it hard to get up in the morning and subtracts the joy out of life.
+Depression engenders negative thoughts, especially the negative thoughts about yourself, others and your future that Aaron Beck called the "negative cognitive triad."
+Depression also makes it hard to get up in the morning and subtracts the joy out of life.
 While depression may not be a cause for divorce, it can put major strains on relationships, and definitely can be contagious.
 Medications can help; talk therapy helps; couples therapy helps.
 At the same time, my colleague Dale Petterson and I have been exploring what energy therapy techniques might add to our repertoir of depression treatments.

 While a picture may be worth a thousand words, a video is worth even more.
 The video below hopefully will make the explanations in my earlier post about these depression-alleviation techniques more comprehensible.